Domestic and family violence for students

 Email: briony.leonard@scu.edu.au

 To ensure we continue to make our campuses and residential accommodation safe we are working together with Our Watch and Universities Australia.
-SCU is one of four universities that participated in The Respect and Equality in Universities project, a pilot initiative from Universities Australia, Our Watch and the Victorian Government’s Office for Women.
-This whole-of-institution strategy to prevent violence against women and people who identify as LGBTIQ+ involved reviewing our policies, systems and culture, and taking action across all aspects of the university: Community, Research, Student Life, Teaching and Learning, and Workplace.
+The Respect and Equality in Universities project provided a whole-of-institution strategy to prevent violence against women and people who identify as LGBTIQ+ involved reviewing our policies, systems, and culture, and taking action across all aspects of the university.